msjimc/AgileStructure/guide/deletion.md

 Figure 7

-As stated above, the variant had perviously been identified as chr7.146,837,607_146,914,449del when the original coordinates are mapped from hg19 to hg38 using the [Lift Genome Annotations](https://genome.ucsc.edu/cgi-bin/hgLiftOver) webpage at the UCSC Genome Browser site:
+As stated above, the variant had perviously been identified as chr7.146,837,607_146,914,449del in the hg19 reference build, when the original coordinates are mapped from hg19 to hg38 using the [Lift Genome Annotations](https://genome.ucsc.edu/cgi-bin/hgLiftOver) webpage at the UCSC Genome Browser site, the regions can be seen to closely match:

 chr7.146,837,611_146,914,450del: AgileStructure
 chr7.146,837,607_146,914,449del: original publication